wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 {% include whatever.html %}

-If you want a production setup for Vault and database, you'd want to use <strong>Terraform</strong>, such as:
+## Dev environment for you

+Terraform is typically used to create resources in the cloud or in on-prem. machines for production usage.
+For resilience in productive use, Vault is usually setup in a cluster of several servers.
    * https://github.com/averche/vault-guides
    <br /><br />

-## For local development

-To code your app to create temporary passwords via Vault, you need a rig that runs locally on your laptop
+But to learn to code your app to access Vault, app developers need a (temporary) rig that provides:

-   * A running Vault (dev) instance
+   * A Vault single-node instance
    * A database instance (PostgreSQL or MySQL for C#)
-   * Shell scripts that only require a single command to create the enviornment on new Apple M1 ARM64 chips as well as older Intel x86 macOS machines
+   * Shell scripts so that only a single command (such as <tt>run.sh</tt>) creates the enviornment on new Apple M1 ARM64 chips as well as older Intel x86 macOS machines
    * A sample app in your programming language of choice that demonstrates how to access the above.
    <br /><br />

-So HashiCorp developers created a set of repos that makes use of <strong>Docker Compose</strong> so that you can run it on a variety of laptops.
+This article describes such a rig.

+App programs interacting with Vault client API libraries of various programming languages at:

+   * <a target="_blank" href="https:/www.vaultproject.io/api-docs/libraries">https:/www.vaultproject.io/api-docs/libraries</a>
+   <br /><br />

+## For local development on laptops

+But for app development work on laptops, it's most convenient to have resources running locally.

+To save app developers time and hassle of setting up the above, HashiCorp Vault developers figured out the intricacies of specifications to use <strong>docker-compose</strong>.
+Docker Compose is a Docker tool used to define and run multi-container applications.
 <a target="_blank" href="https://www.youtube.com/watch?v=JvPDGcl9Rzs">VIDEO: Meet the team which created this talk about their sample code (in Go)</a>.

-The languages, listed alphabetically:
+Rigs for these languages so far, listed alphabetically:

    * Bash (not yet under construction)
    * https://github.com/hashicorp/hello-vault-dotnet (C# with MS-SQL)
    * https://github.com/hashicorp/hello-vault-go
+   * Groovy - no plans
+   * Haskell - no plans
    * https://github.com/hashicorp/hello-vault-python (under construction)
    * https://github.com/hashicorp/hello-vault-spring (Maven, Java) using<br /> https://spring.io/projects/spring-vault
    * https://github.com/hashicorp/hello-vault-ruby
    * https://github.com/hashicorp/hello-vault-rust (under construction)
    <br /><br />

-Here are the steps:

 1. Obtain the repo for your language of choice.
 For example: